 Travel to Phu Yen: Here are some of the most popular attractions in Phu Yen which you should consider visiting.

-You can climb onto a hill nearby for a whole view of Xep Beach from above.
-This hill became popular to tourists after being featured in the movie “I see yellow flowers on the grass” with a scene featuring local children flying kites here.
+You can climb onto a hill nearby for a sweeping view of Xep Beach from above.
+This hill became popular to tourists as the place where the children from “I see yellow flowers on the green grass” flew kites.
 In real life, this place is a small meadow where the locals’ cows are herded.
 I did not see any yellow flower there though, unfortunately.

 How to get to Xep Beach?
 From Tuy Hoa city, drive around 12km north on the Highway 1 until you see the sign of Sao Viet Resort on the right.
 Turn right there.

 Tip: It was extremely hot when we visited Xep Beach at 10am.
-Nobody was on the beach and we felt like burning when standing on the hill overlooking the whole scenery.
-Later we learned that locals only visited Xep Beach in the afternoon to avoid the burning heat from the sun.
+Nobody was on the beach and we felt like burning when standing on the hill overlooking the whole area.
+We later learned that locals only visited Xep Beach in the afternoon to avoid the burning heat from the sun.

 O Loan Lagoon

-Since O Loan Lagoon is quite large, you might not always find its most beautiful corners.
+Since O Loan Lagoon is quite large, it’s not easy to identify the most picture-perfect corner to stop at.
 We rode along O Loan Lagoon under the heat of midday and stopped at a local seafood restaurant with a view of part of the lagoon.
 That view was not so impressive to be honest.
 Yet we had the chance to taste Blood Oyster: a must-try local cuisine.